Jaclyn Jose: 2011–2013: More projects and Valiente

-Jose made her second appearance on TV5 in the 2012 remake of the popular '90s series Valiente.
-She played Doña Trinidad Braganza, the main antagonist of the series.
-The role was originally played by Odette Kahn.

-In the latter part of 2012, Jose returned to ABS-CBN to guest star in an episode of Maalaala Mo Kaya.
+Jose made her second appearance on TV5 in the 2012 remake of the popular 1990s series Valiente, where she played Doña Trinidad Braganza, a villain role originated by Odette Khan.
+Later that year, Jose returned to ABS-CBN to guest star in an episode of Maalaala Mo Kaya.
 From 2012 to 2013, she played a supporting role in Kahit Puso'y Masugatan as Esther Espiritu.
 This role marked her final appearance on ABS-CBN before transferring networks in the latter part of 2013.

-2013–2014: Transfer to GMA Network
+2013–2014: Return to GMA Network

-For her first project on the Kapuso network, Jose played the role of Doña Charito Vda de Carbonel in the popular 2013 series Mundo Mo'y Akin.
+In 2013, she returned to GMA, where she played the role of Doña Charito Vda de Carbonel in the popular 2013 series Mundo Mo'y Akin.
 Jose made a guest appearance on the TV series, My Husband's Lover as Doña Charito Vda de Carbonel, Elaine's snobbish friend, a crossover character from Mundo Mo'y Akin.
 She also guest starred in Bubble Gang as herself, Doña Charito, and Auntie Patty.

-In 2013, she made her first guest appearance on The Ryzza Mae Show.
-Later that year she played the crossover character Doña Charito in the TV series Vampire Ang Daddy Ko.
-She would later reappear as a different character, the main antagonist of the series.

-Later in 2013, Jose guest starred on two episodes of the drama anthology Magpakailanman.
+She made her first guest appearance on The Ryzza Mae Show.
+She also reprised her role as Doña Charito in the TV series Vampire Ang Daddy Ko and played Elyvra, another villain in the same series.
+Jose guest starred on two episodes of the drama anthology Magpakailanman.
 She then played Manang Gilda, a recurring character in the series Akin Pa Rin ang Bukas.
-Jose acted in another episode of Magpakailanman in the same year.
+Jose acted in another episode of Magpakailanman.
 She then joined the cast of More Than Words, playing the role of Precy Balmores.
 Her final role in 2013 was as Agnes Toledo in Genesis.

 In 2014, she acted in the series Carmela: Ang Pinakamagandang Babae sa Mundong Ibabaw, portraying Patricia "Trixie" Flores, the main antagonist of the show.
-Jose then joined the cast of Vampire ang Daddy Ko as Elyvra, the main antagonist of the series.
-Later that year, she acted in another episode of Magpakailanman and played another antagonist role as Conchita Monteverde in Ilustrado.
+Later that year, she acted in another episode of Magpakailanman and also played Conchita Monteverde in Ilustrado.

 2014–2015: More prominent roles and GMA News TV

-In late 2014, Jose made her debut appearance in GMA Network's GMA News TV (now GTV as of February 22, 2021) when she acted in an episode of Wagas.
-She played the role of veteran real-life actress Ms. Boots Anson-Roa.
+In late 2014, Jose made her debut appearance on GMA Network's GMA News TV when she acted in an episode of Wagas.
+She played the role of veteran real-life actress Boots Anson-Roa.
 She also appeared in another episode of Magpakailanman.

 Jose started in 2015 by guest starring on an episode of Magpakailanman.
 After that, she guest starred as Marissa on the Eat Bulaga: Lenten Special.
-In the years 2015 and 2016, Jose joined the cast of Marimar as the new version of Señora Angelika Santibañez, the main antagonist of the series, who was originally played by Katrina Halili.
+In 2015 and 2016, Jose joined the cast of Marimar as the new version of the villain Señora Angelika Santibañez, who was originally played by Katrina Halili.
 She also played an extended role in the show Juan Tamad from 2015 to 2016.